 Tens of millions of people take statins such as atorvastatin, lovastatin, pravastatin, rosuvastatin and simvastatin.
 Most physicians acknowledge that they have patients who complain about muscle pain and weakness after taking statins to lower cholesterol.
 But some researchers maintain that statins don’t cause serious side effects (The European Journal of Preventive Cardiology, March, 2014).
-Drug company-sponsored research has been very good at minimizing muscle-related symptoms from clinical trials.
+Drug company-sponsored research has been very good downplaying muscle-related symptoms from clinical trials.
 But there is growing awareness that statins and muscle damage can be severe.
-Myositis is very worrisome.
+Rhabdomyolysis and myositis are very worrisome.
+We wish more health professionals warned people about these rare but debilitating conditions.

 Q. Several weeks ago you wrote about the side effects of cholesterol-lowering statin medicines.
 According to the article, these drugs can attack muscle tissue and the damage may be irreversible.